NegatioN/BattleRiteStats/_characters/jamila.md

       name: Cripple
       type: control
     - color: pink
-      description: Increases Stun duration of Deadly Blow by 0.5 and reduces its cooldown by 2.
+      description: Increases Snare duration of Shuriken by 1.5.
-      icon: c75e9702831a67e4b98aa0c24af2d865
+      icon: 19e2c4e8bea39984ea45d9ab01faf7fa
-      name: Go for the Throat
+      name: Deep Wounds
       type: control
+    - color: yellow
+      description: Increases the range of Hook Shot by 15% and reduces its cooldown by 1.
+      icon: 17c2d1fcdba1a1540a6649ae0b3c0104
+      name: Firing Mechanism
+      type: mobility
     - color: blue
       description: Increases energy gain from abilities by 10 and maximum energy by 25.